Despite constant ridicule and revisions, and more clamoring for a national college football playoff, the BCS is not going away any time soon.

 "I think we certainly need to take a look and see whether there are alternatives in terms of whether there is another poll that could perhaps be plugged into the spot that was there for the AP poll," he said.

 The BCS has been in place since the 1998 season and gives the winners of the Pac-10, Big Ten, Big East, ACC, Big 12 and SEC spots in the Orange, Rose, Fiesta or Sugar bowls.
 Two at-large teams also are selected.
-Each year, one of those bowls is designated the national title game, and the top two teams meet to decide the champ.
+Each year, one of those bowls is designated the national title game, and the top two teams meet to decide the champion.

 But the system came under fire again this season when five teams went into the bowl season undefeated.
 USC and Oklahoma have held the top two spots in the polls all season.
-Auburn finished 13-0 after a Sugar Bowl win Monday over Virginia Tech.
+Auburn finished 13-0 after a Sugar Bowl victory Monday over Virginia Tech.

 And there was more controversy when Texas passed California in the final BCS standings, allowing the Longhorns to get a lucrative spot in the Rose Bowl while the Bears had to settle for the Holiday Bowl.
 Several coaches who vote in the ESPN/USA Today poll moved Cal behind Texas, although their votes are not made public.
 Afterward, the AP decided it no longer wanted to be part of the process.
 This season the AP and ESPN/USA Today polls each counted one-third toward the standings.
 Six computer polls made up the other third.